 Funding Policies and Eligibility Requirements for Organizations

-The Arts Council advises the Secretary of the Department of Cultural Resources on policies and programs.
+The Arts Council advises the Secretary of the Department of Natural and Cultural Resources on policies and programs.
 The Arts Council has the discretionary authority to make recommendations on grants and programs that it feels will best aid all the arts in North Carolina.
 To assist in its decision-making, the Arts Council establishes guidelines for all grant programs.

-To be eligible for Arts Council funding, organizations 1) must be nonprofit organization (or an organization that has applied for non-profit status using a fiscal agent*), 2) must have been producing quality arts programs for at least two consecutive years, and 3) must have prior-year organizational cash operating expenses of at least $20,000.
+To be eligible for Arts Council funding, organizations 1) must be a nonprofit organization (or an organization that has applied for non-profit status using a fiscal agent*), 2) must have been producing quality arts programs for at least two consecutive years, and 3) must have prior-year organizational cash operating expenses of at least $20,000.
 Tribal organizations must represent state or federally-recognized tribes.

 The Arts Council recognizes that more than one-fourth of the state’s population is African American, Asian American, Latino, and Native American people.
 The Arts Council strives to provide a representative portion of grant funds for arts programming that reflects the racial and ethnic diversity of the state.
 In reviewing grant applications, the Arts Council takes into account all state funds to which an applicant has access or which the applicant has received.